Hearing And Speech Development In Children

 What is the difference between voice, speech and language?

+3. Language.
 Language is how people express themselves through speech.

 Communication Disorder Red Flags